typelevel/Laika/docs/src/07-reference/02-substitution-variables.md

     * `title`: the AST of the title of this document - including formatting.

+    * `rawTitle`: the raw string of the title of this document - stripping all formatting.

     * `sourcePath`: the absolute (virtual) path of the document in the input tree.

     * `path` (deprecated since 0.19.0): use `sourcePath`.